Department of Cardiothoracic Surgery

 Our educators instruct medical students, residents, and fellows in cardiothoracic surgical techniques in our comprehensive training programs.

-U.S. News and World Report’s “Best Hospitals” ranks NYU Langone Health as one of the top hospitals in the country for cardiology and heart surgery.
+U.S. News & World Report’s “Best Hospitals” ranks NYU Langone the No. 2 hospital in the nation for cardiology and heart surgery.

 Our Leadership